oneofthegeeks/halloweenshow2025/README.md

-# 🎃 ScarePi - Digital Haunted House Control System 🦇
+# 🎃 ScarePi Enhanced - Digital Haunted House + Marketing Platform 🦇

-A spooky Raspberry Pi project that creates an automated haunted house experience with motion detection, prop control, sound effects, and video recording.
-Based on Network Chuck's tutorial with added web UI and Halloween theming!
+A comprehensive Raspberry Pi project that creates an automated haunted house experience with motion detection, prop control, sound effects, video recording, AND a complete marketing platform for building your Halloween audience and growing your following!

-## 🌙 Features
+## 🌙 Core Features

 - **Motion Detection**: Automatically triggers scares when motion is detected
 - **Web Control Panel**: Beautiful Halloween-themed web interface